Tax information and forms

 • What is the tax treatment of capital gains for crypto?

-The IRS taxes cryptocurrency similarly to other investments.
-Changes in value from when you received or purchased your crypto to when you send or sell your crypto are recorded as gains or losses in your Gain/Loss Summary.
+The IRS taxes cryptocurrency like stocks, mutual funds, or other investments.
+Changes in value from when you received or purchased your crypto to when you sell your crypto are recorded as gains or losses in your Gain/Loss Summary.
+Gross proceeds of crypto sales are reported on Form 1099-DA starting with tax year 2025.
 Capital gains are taxed at the applicable rate depending on several factors, including your holding period.
 Check with your tax advisor to determine how your crypto transactions could affect your taxes.
 Fidelity does not provide legal or tax advice.

 • When is the cutoff for crypto trades to be recorded for the current tax year?